awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

 1. Deploy the EFA Kubernetes device plugin\.

    The EFA Kubernetes device plugin detects and advertises EFA interfaces as allocatable resources to Kubernetes\.
-An application can consume the extended resource type `vpc.amazonaws.com/efa` in a pod request spec just like CPU and memory\.
+An application can consume the extended resource type `vpc.amazonaws.com/efa` in a Pod request spec just like CPU and memory\.
 For more information, see [Consuming extended resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#consuming-extended-resources) in the Kubernetes documentation\.
-Once requested, the plugin automatically assigns and mounts an EFA interface to the pod\.
-Using the device plugin simplifies EFA setup and does not require a pod to run in privileged mode\.
+Once requested, the plugin automatically assigns and mounts an EFA interface to the Pod\.
+Using the device plugin simplifies EFA setup and does not require a Pod to run in privileged mode\.

    ```
    kubectl apply -f https://raw.githubusercontent.com/aws-samples/aws-efa-eks/main/manifest/efa-k8s-device-plugin.yml